ddotta/awesome-polars/README.md

 - [Scripts and datasets for the O'Reilly book Python Polars: The Definitive Guide](https://github.com/jeroenjanssens/python-polars-the-definitive-guide) - Useful Python notebooks ordered by book chapter by [@jeroenjanssens](https://github.com/jeroenjanssens).
 - [Python-Polars-Tips-and-Tricks](https://github.com/StuffbyYuki/Python-Polars-Tips-and-Tricks) - Collection of source code demonstrating tips and tricks in Polars by [@StuffbyYuki](https://github.com/StuffbyYuki).
 - [(Pretty) big data wrangling with DuckDB and Polars](https://grantmcdermott.com/duckdb-polars/) - Documentation that introduces the use of DuckDB and Polars with examples in R and Python by [@grantmcdermott](https://github.com/grantmcdermott).
+- [Introduction course that introduces the concept of DataFrame](https://tlouf.github.io/Py4DataSci-course/dataframes/1-basics-sol.html#) with Polars and Python.
+It also proposes some corrected exercices by [@TLouf](https://github.com/TLouf).

 ### Blog posts